-A general writing major would likely offer a variety of writing classes in different genres and prepare you for many different specialties within your writing career.
-GVSU's program seems to allow you to customize your experience a bit by selecting a "module" that lets you concentrate on a specific niche or specialty.
+One can major in just "writing."
+A general writing major offers a variety of writing classes in different genres and prepares you for many different specialties within your writing career.
+Some allow you to customize your experience by selecting a module that lets you concentrate on a specific niche or specialty.

-04Science and Medical Writing
+Science and Medical Writing